SkyflowFoundry/migration_scripts/README.md

 To run the migration scripts, ensure that you provide the necessary input parameters and repository variables.
 Simply trigger the workflow with the correct inputs, and let the workflow do the magic to seamlessly migrate your Skyflow resources!

-### Step 4: Get your Credentials file (Applicable for SA/Vault Governance migration)
+### Step 4: Get your Credentials file (Applicable for Service Accounts migration)

-Governance migration scripts allow you to capture the desired state of your governance configurations and policies, and then apply those changes consistently and reliably across your environments.
+Governance migration scripts allow you to capture the desired state of your governance roles and policies, and then apply those changes consistently and reliably across your environments.

 - Re-Key the SA to get credentials from [Studio or API](https://docs.skyflow.com/rotate-service-account-keys/#prerequisites)
 - Secure service account credentials by storing them in designated secret stores with built-in security, and securely pass info to runtime applications.